-- 4.2.1 Support connecting the San Clemente Canyon and Rose Canyon trail networks and the De Anza Regional Bike Path. - 4.2.2 Site outdoor dining and public spaces development to take advantage of the views of Rose Creek. - 4.2.3 Discourage parking or blank walls fronting Rose Creek. - 4.2.4 Support enhancing pedestrian and bicycle accessibility to the Rose Creek Bike Trail.
+- 4.2.1 Support connecting the San Clemente Canyon and Rose Canyon trail networks and the De Anza Regional Bike Path. - 4.2.2 Site outdoor dining and public spaces development to take advantage of the views of Rose Creek, and design them such that lighting and noise intrusion from those uses into Rose Creek are minimized and shielded to the greatest extent feasible. - 4.2.3 Discourage parking or blank walls fronting Rose Creek and encourage screening with native vegetation or similar measures to preserve the visual quality of Rose Creek. - 4.2.4 Provide enhanced pedestrian and bicycle accessibility to the Rose Creek Bike Trail.